technion/ct_advisor/README.md

 The glaring TODO here is a public registration and sign up interface.
 This has a number of associated problems, such as handling bounces, bots, and considering whether a user actually needs to verify themselves as associated with a domain.

+Now that wildcard domain searches are properly fixed and the database format is somewhat locked in, this interface will be coming shortly.
+In the meantime, please email me requests to be added.

 Contributing
 ------------